 Every week, students will learn the principles and several applications of one or two research methods.
-They will also compare different methods with each other and discuss the manners of integration of the information that comes from methods that differ in time and spatial precision.
+They will also compare different methods with each other and discuss the manners of integration of the information that comes from methods that differ in temporal and spatial precision.

-Knowledge of: Conventional experimental paradigms which are used to isolate cognitive functions, and the research methods that are used to investigate them.
-We will scrutinise the biological basis of the measurements, and the way it informs us about the functioning of the brain.
+- can explain conventional experimental paradigms which are used to isolate cognitive functions, and the research methods (RT, EEG/MEG, PET, fMRI, TMS) that are used to investigate them; - can explain the biological basis of the measurements, and the way they inform us about the functioning of the brain.